 - i.
 A brother or sister on the school roll at the time of admission.
 Evidence of the relationship may be required.
 The governors will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's published admissions number. - ii.
 Social, pastoral and medical needs which make the school particularly suitable for the child in question.
-Strong and relevant evidence must be provided, at the time of application, by an appropriate professional authority (e.g. qualified medical practitioner, education welfare officer, social worker or priest). - iii.
+Strong and relevant evidence must be provided, at the time of application, by an appropriate professional authority (eg qualified medical practitioner, education welfare officer, social worker or priest). - iii.
 Proximity to the school of the child's home address, the distance measured in a straight line from the school entrance by the local authority using a geographical computerised information system.
 Evidence of residence may be required.
 Where the last remaining place is to be allocated and two or more children are deemed to live at the same distance from the school the place will be decided by the drawing of lots.

-Important Notes:
+Notes:

 - a.
 Catholics include members of the Ordinariate and the Latin and Oriental Rite Churches that are in union with the Bishop of Rome. - b.
 A "brother or sister" means children who live as brother and sister including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers or sisters.
-It would not include other relatives (e.g. cousins).
-Archdiocese of Southwark Guidance on School Admissions Revised May 2023 - c.
+It would not include other relatives (eg cousins). - c.
 Home refers to the permanent home address at which the child lives for the majority of his/her time and with the parent who is in receipt of child benefit. - d.
-A looked after child has the same meaning as in section 22 (1) of the Children Act 1989 that is a child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents) at the time of making an application.
+A looked after child has the same meaning as in section 22(1) of the Children Act 1989 that is a child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents) at the time of making application.
 A previously looked after child is a child who was looked after but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order.
-This will include children who appear (to the admission authority) to have been in state care outside of England as a result of being adopted.